zammad/zammad-admin-documentation/manage/overviews.rst

    Define roles that are supposed to see and use the overview in question.

-   If your overview is rather specific for a sub group of users of your role, use the *"Restrict to only the following users"* option to restrict the visibility of the overview to defined users.
+   If your overview is rather specific for a sub group of users of your role, use the *"Restrict to only the following users"* option to further restrict the visibility of the overview to defined users.

       .. hint::